pauloDiego-sudo/pauloDiego-sudo/README.md

 Student of Computer Engineering at the Federal Institute of Science and Technology of Ceará (IFCE), Technician in Computer Networks graduated on IFCE, focused on Software Development, and related fields.

-- 🔭 I’m currently working on a feature for an embeded system using Qt
+- 🔭 I’m currently working on a mobile app for Urban Mobility.
-- 🌱 I’m currently learning Python & Flutter
+- 🌱 I’m currently learning Elixir.
-- 💬 Ask me about Mathematics
+- 💬 Ask me about Mathematics, Competitive Programming and Algorithms.

 ## My Github Stats: